osrf/gazebo_tutorials/actor/tutorial.md

 Finally, you can use a few example meshes which are installed with Gazebo by referencing directly to their filenames.
 Below is the list of the ones available.
-Take a look at some of them substituting into the world above!
+Take a look at some of them substituting into the `walk.world` above!

 * `moonwalk.dae`
 * `run.dae`